-Most work on unconstrained face recognition using the LFW and YTF databases has been reported in verification scenarios [6], [7].
-However, in forensic investigations, it is the identification mode that is of interest, especially the openset identification scenario where the person on the watch list may not be present in the legacy face databases.
+Most of the work on unconstrained face recognition using the LFW and YTF databases has been reported in verification scenarios [6], [7].
+However, in forensic investigations, it is the identification mode that is of interest, especially the open-set identification scenario where the person of interest may not be present in legacy face databases.

-The contributions of this work can be summarized as follows:
+The contributions of this work are summarized as follows:

-- We show, for the first time, how a collection of face media (image, video, 3D model, demographic data, and sketch) can be used to mitigate the challenges associated with unconstrained face recognition (uncooperative subjects, unconstrained imaging conditions), and boost recognition accuracy. - Unlike previous work that reports results in verification mode, we present results for both open set and closed set identifications which are encountered in identifying persons of interest in forensic and watch list scenarios. - We present effective face quality measures to determine when the fusion of information sources will help boost the identification accuracy.
-The quality measures are also used to assign weights to different media sources. - To demonstrate the effectiveness of media-as-input for the difficult problem of unconstrained face recognition, we utilize a state-of-the-art face matcher and a separate 3D face modeling SDK.6 The face sketches were drawn by forensic sketch artists who generated the sketch after viewing low quality videos.
+- We show, for the first time, how a collection of face media (image(s), video(s), 3D model(s), demographic data, and sketch) can be used to mitigate the challenges associated with unconstrained face recognition (uncooperative subjects, unconstrained imaging conditions) and boost recognition accuracy. - Unlike previous studies that report results in verification mode, we present results for both open set and closed set identifications which are the norm in identifying persons of interest in forensic and watch list scenarios. - We present effective face quality measures to determine when the fusion of information sources will help boost identification accuracy.
+The quality measures are also used to assign weights to different media sources in fusion schemes. - To demonstrate the effectiveness of media-as-input for the difficult problem of unconstrained face recognition, we utilize a state of the art COTS face matcher and a separate COTS 3D face modeler, namely the Aureus 3D SDK provided by CyberExtruder.
+Face sketches were drawn by forensic sketch artists who generated the sketch after viewing low quality videos.
 In the absence of demographic data for LFW and YTF databases, we used crowdsourcing to obtain the estimates of gender and race.
-This allows us to show the contribution of various media components as we incrementally add them as input to the face matching system.
+The above strategy allows us to show the contribution of various media components as we incrementally add them as input to the face matching system. - Pose-corrected versions of all face images in the LFW database, pose-corrected video frames from the YTF database, forensic sketches, and experimental protocols used in this paper have been made publicly available.4